-B1) System Ressources Layer)
+B1) System Resources Layer

 We want to map the multi-threaded software application on several hardware platforms, without any modification of the task code.
-One important platform is a POSIX compliant workstation, as we want to validate the multi-threaded application by running it on a the workstation before starting the mapping on the MPSoC architecture.
+One important platform is a POSIX compliant workstation, as we want to validate the multi-threaded software application on a workstation before starting the mapping on the MPSoC architecture.